aggnostos/ni-maschine-mk3-fl/docs/developer_guide.md

 Key design goals:

 - explicit state management instead of implicit behavior
-- clear separation of responsibilities (controller logic, mappings, utilities, constants)
+- clear separation of responsibilities
 - predictable event handling for FL Studio callbacks
 - readable, self-documenting code supported by enums and constants

 The project is intentionally structured as a reference-quality implementation rather than a black box, making it suitable both for daily use and as a learning base for developers interested in FL Studio MIDI scripting.

 ## Project structure

+`src/`:

 - `main.py` contains integration layer between FL Studio and the controller logic
 - `consts.py` contains global constants used across the script.
 This file centralizes constants so they are easy to update.